-The Master's Biobased Sciences is a two-year programme.
-In the first year you will start with two foundation courses: Biobased Economy and Circular Economy.
+The MSc Biobased Sciences is a two-year programme.
+In the first year you will start with two foundation courses: Principles of Biobased Economy and Circular Economy.
 These courses focus on important aspects when designing a biobased and/or circular economy.
 During this year you will also follow the course Academic Consultancy Training.
-The rest of the courses in the first year you can choose yourself, partly within your chosen specialisation.
+You can choose the other courses in the first year yourself, partly within the specialisation of your choice.

-The second year of the Master will consist of a master thesis and an internship at one of the thesis groups that fits your specialisation.
-More information can be found on the programme page.
+The second year of the master will consist of a master thesis at one of the thesis groups that fits your specialisation and an internship.
+More information can be found on the Biobased Sciences programme page.

-The graduate develops expertise in one of the three disciplines, but also has knowledge about the other two disciplines.
+There are three specialisations to choose from.
+You will develop thorough expertise in one of the three disciplines, and you will gain knowledge about the other two disciplines.

-This specialisation focuses on economic aspects to enable the transition from a petrochemical to a biobased economy.
+Focuses on economic aspects to enable the transition from a petrochemical to a biobased and circular economy.
 This includes resource management, logistics, closing of energy, water and nutrient cycles, policy, biobased business and sustainability analysis methods.

-More information about the courses and possibilities for thesis or internship, can be found on the page of the specialisations.
+More information about the courses and possibilities for thesis or internship, can be found on the Biobased Sciences specialisations page.

 Application and Admission

-Get into personal contact with one of the representatives of Wageningen University & Research.
-Learn more about all the possibilities.
+Get into personal contact with one of the representatives of Wageningen University & Research or check the Open days & study orientation possibilities.